ashokkrish/spatialEpisim/README.md

 Run the app on Shinyapp.io server by clicking <http://spatialepisim.shinyapps.io/spatialepisim>

-Alternatively you can send a pull request to download all the files in this repository and run the app by loading `app.R` and clicking `Run App`.
+Alternatively you can send a pull request to download all the files in this repository and run the app by loading `global.R` and clicking `Run App`.
 Note that the ``spatialEpisim`` project is not on CRAN, just on github.

 ## Key features